tab1-web/faq/docs/eternal/faq.md

 - Vote for the server at: [l2reborn/reborn-shop](https://l2reborn.org/reborn-shop/#eternal-il-x10)
 - Vote Tutorial is [here](/faq/getting-started/welcome/#you-are-all-set).

+## Does Noblesse take a buff slot?

+- No, Noblesse does not take a buff slot.

 ## Is it legal to trade Store Bought / Fortune Wheel skins for Items?

 - **No.** Store bought items or items from the Fortune Wheel are not legal to trade.